CDI-Type I: Modeling and Predicting State-Topology Coevolution of Complex Adaptive Networks

 About the Project

-The rapidly growing complex network science has presented novel approaches to complex systems modeling that were not fully foreseen even in a decade ago.
+The rapidly growing complex network science has presented novel approaches to complex systems modeling that were not fully foreseen even in a few decades ago.
 It addresses the self-organization of complex network structure and its implications for system behavior, which holds significant cross-disciplinary relevance to many fields of natural and social sciences, particularly in today's highly networked social/political/economical circumstances.

-Interestingly, complex network science has so far addressed either "dynamics on networks" (state transition on a network with a fixed topology) or "dynamics of networks" (topological transformation of a network with no dynamic state changes) almost separately.
-In many real-world complex biological and social networks, however, these two dynamics interact with each other and coevolve over the same time scales.
+Interestingly, complex network science has traditionally addressed either "dynamics on networks" (state transition on a network with a fixed topology) or "dynamics of networks" (topological transformation of a network with no dynamic state changes) almost separately.
+In many real-world complex biological and social networks, however, these two dynamics interact with each other and often coevolve over the same time scales.
 Modeling and predicting state-topology coevolution is now recognized as one of the most significant challenges in complex network science.

 Software